OpenDataServices/json-schema-extension/docs/index.md

 # Open Data Services JSON Schema Extension

+An extension to [JSON Schema](https://json-schema.org/) to:

+* Add keywords related to codelists
+* Add keywords related to deprecation
+* Disallow keywords not documented in either JSON Schema or the extension.

-An extension to [JSON Schema](https://json-schema.org/) that adds keywords related to deprecation and codelists.
-It consists of JSON Schema metaschema patches and extended metaschemas for the following versions of JSON Schema:
+The extension consists of JSON Schema metaschema patches and extended metaschemas for the following versions of JSON Schema:

 ```{toctree}
 2020-12